Computational identification of irreducible state-spaces for stochastic reaction networks: Preliminaries

 The problem of finding closed communication classes for stochastic reaction networks is quite challenging, as establishing the reachability \eqref{reln_reachability} between any two states $x,y \in \mathcal{E}_0$ is tantamount to showing that there exists a sequence of $n$ reactions $k_1,\dots,k_n \in \{1,\dots,K\}$ such that $y = x + \sum_{i=1}^n \zeta_{k_i} $ and $ \lambda_{k_j} (z_j) >0$ for each $j=1,\dots,n$, where $ z_j = x + \sum_{i=1}^{j-1} \zeta_{k_i} $.
 These conditions ensure that starting from state $x$, firing of reactions $k_1,\dots,k_n$ in this order, takes the state to $y$, and this firing of reactions is a positive-probability event because at all the \emph{intermediate} states ($z_j$-s), the propensity $ \lambda_{k_j} (z_j) $ for the next reaction in this sequence is positive.
 When the state-space $\mathcal{E}_0$ is finite, matrix methods (see \cite{Kemeny}) can be used for computing the closed communication classes, without having to explicitly find any positive-probability reaction sequences between states.
 In this paper we provide an extension of this approach that can handle a large class of biological networks with infinite state-spaces (see Section \ref{sec:irredclasses}).
 One of the main difficulty that we have to deal with is that some reaction channels may \emph{switch-off} at certain states, due to their propensities being zero at those states, and hence the set of possible transition directions is not the same for all the states in $\mathcal{E}_0$.
-To account for this \emph{switching-off} of reactions we need to impose some conditions on the propensity functions, as we discuss next.
+To account for this \emph{switching-off} of reactions we need to impose some conditions on the propensity functions, as we mention in Section \ref{sec:cond_prop_func}.
+However, first we discuss the applications of our computational method for identifying all the closed communication classes or irreducible state-spaces for stochastic reaction networks with infinite state-spaces.